fbpierazzi/fbpierazzi.github.io/_pages/opportunities.md

 ## Vacancies: Ph.D.
 Opportunities

-In this section I planning to keep up-to-date information (as much as possible) about possible Ph.D. opportunities under my supervision.
-This list may not be exhaustive, and (depending on when you read this page) may contain expired opportunities.
+This section provides up-to-date information about Ph.D. opportunities under my supervision.
+Note that the list may not be exhaustive and may include expired opportunities, as it is maintained manually.

-Please note that these opportunities are highly competitive and funding is not guaranteed.
+These positions are highly competitive and funding is not guaranteed.

 #### Open PhD Opportunities

+Currently, there are no funded opportunities available for entry in 2026–2027.
+Interested candidates should also consult the official UCL webpages and my [LinkedIn profile](https://www.linkedin.com/in/fpierazzi/) for the latest information, as new opportunities can become available anytime.

+#### Closed PhD Opportunities

 * **"Explainable, Knowledge-driven AI and ML for Systems Security"** <span class="badge badge-info">Deadline: April 10, 2026</span> <span class="badge badge-warning">Home Candidates Only</span>
     * [Project Description](/opportunity/phd-ucl-cs-2026)
     * [Programme and How to Apply](https://www.ucl.ac.uk/prospective-students/graduate/research-degrees/computer-science-4-year-programme-mphil-phd)
     * Expected Start Date: October 2026

-#### Closed PhD Opportunities

 * **CDT in Cyber-Physical Risk: "Risk assessment and mitigation of threats to AI-enabled devices in cyber-physical-social systems"** <span class="badge badge-info">Deadline: February 15, 2026</span> <span class="badge badge-warning">Home Candidates Only</span>
     * [Project Description](https://www.ucl.ac.uk/security-crime-science/project-proposals)